 Pleural mesothelioma, pericardial, peritoneal and testicular mesotheliomas do not share a universal staging system.
 These diagnoses are rare and there are not enough cases to accurately describe them using stages.

 Patients diagnosed with peritoneal or pericardial mesothelioma are usually categorized as having localized or advanced mesothelioma.
-A doctor with experience treating mesothelioma can determine how far the cancer has spread and what treatment options will work best.
+A mesothelioma doctor with experience treating mesothelioma can determine how far the cancer has spread and what treatment options will work best.

-Learn More About The 4 Stages Of Mesothelioma.
+Learn more about the Stages Of Mesothelioma.

-Traditional Pleural Mesothelioma Treatment Options
+Traditional Pleural Mesothelioma Treatments

 Surgery Options For Pleural Mesothelioma